 Be it train or Ford Anglia, Harry’s got to get to Hogwarts.
 The journey is always important because something always happens that challenges Harry’s group dynamic and sets him apart from the rest of the students.
-Book One, he shares with Ron and rejects Draco Malfoy.
-Book Two, Ron and Harry have to spend a lot of time in that car alone but that time is bonding time.
-Book Three gives us a Dementor attack and the fact that Harry faints and NO ONE ELSE faints.
-Book Four, we learn about Durmstrang and Hogwarts security and interschool politics that will come into play with the Triwizard Tournament.
-In Book Five, not only is Sirius seen, but also since Ron and Hermione are prefects, Harry must sit with Neville and Ginny; he also meets Luna Lovegood.
+In Book 1, he shares with Ron and rejects Draco Malfoy.
+In Book 2, Ron and Harry have to spend a lot of time in that car alone, but that time is bonding time.
+Book 3e gives us a Dementor attack and the fact that Harry faints and NO ONE ELSE faints.
+In Book 4, we learn about Durmstrang and Hogwarts security and interschool politics that will come into play with the Triwizard Tournament.
+In Book 5, not only is Sirius seen, but since Ron and Hermione are prefects, Harry must also sit with Neville and Ginny; he also meets Luna Lovegood.

 7. The First Feast

 WATCH THE WEATHER!
-In Books One and Two, it doesn’t rain during the feast, but in Books Three, Four and Five (much “darker” years at Hogwarts), it is raining.
+In Books 1 and 2, it doesn’t rain during the feast, but in Books 3, 4, and 5 (much “darker” years at Hogwarts), it is raining.
 Remember the weather to see when and if it clears up because the weather at the feast sets the tone for the rest of the book.

-Also IMPORTANT: MEET YOUR NEW DADA PROFESSOR.
-With the exception of Book Two, we meet our new DADA professor and get our first taste of him or her as well as how they are received by the rest of the staff (yes, I know we always hear of or see the new DADA beforehand, but here is where it is confirmed).
+Also IMPORTANT: MEET YOUR NEW DEFENSE AGAINST THE DARK ARTS PROFESSOR.
+With the exception of Book 2, we meet our new Defense Against the Dark Arts professor and get our first taste of him or her as well as how they are received by the rest of the staff (yes, I know we always hear of or see the new Defense Against the Dark Arts professor beforehand, but here is where it is confirmed).
 Pay attention to how they are treated by the rest of the people in the room.

-We discover what the trio’s classes are and when, and we also get a glimpse into what they will be studying as well as seeing the new DADA professor in action.
+We discover what the trio’s classes are and when, and we also get a glimpse into what they will be studying as well as seeing the new Defense Against the Dark Arts professor in action.
 This one is crucial because at least one of the lessons will figure prominently into the mystery storyline (Mandrakes, Boggarts, and Unforgivable Curses!
 Oh My!)

-9. INSERT SECOND CRUCIAL PLOT POINT HERE A.K.A.
-HALLOWEEN
+9. INSERT SECOND CRUCIAL PLOT POINT, A.K.A.
+HALLOWEEN, HERE.

 Halloween is always important in giving us a real glimpse at the foe of the book, who will reveal himself in some way.
 Halloween also has some event that brings everyone together to witness something massive.